What are the best alternatives to Zendesk AI in 2026?

 How to choose the right Zendesk AI alternative for your team

-• Ask for a real test drive.
-Don’t settle for a polished sales demo.
-Look for a free trial or, even better, a platform with a simulation mode.
-Seeing exactly how an AI would perform on your real historical data is the only way to know if it will actually work for you.
+Test with real data.
+Look for a free trial or a platform with a simulation mode.
+Seeing how an AI performs on your real Zendesk data is the best way to ensure it adds value to your team.

 This video explores an AI assistant that integrates with Zendesk, offering a powerful alternative to its native Advanced AI.